Infraste03/KGE_RS/README.md

 for both Recall@20 and NDCG@20.

-# 18. Main Fashion v1 Results
+# 18. Main Fashion-Random Results

 The standalone five-seed SASRec baseline obtains: